braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/symphony.md

 ## Data flow to Braze and supported identifiers

-Braze records attributes using their [user track](https://www.braze.com/docs/api/endpoints/user_data/post_user_track/) API.
+The data will flow from Zeotap to Braze using the [user track](https://www.braze.com/docs/api/endpoints/user_data/post_user_track/) API.
 The following points summarise the data flow:

 1. Zeotap sends user profile attributes, custom attributes, custom events, and purchase fields.
-2. Client maps all the relevant Zeotap Catalogue fields to the Braze fields under the **Data To Send** tab.
+2. You maps all the relevant Zeotap Catalogue fields to the Braze fields under the **Data To Send** tab.
 3. The data is then uploaded to Braze.

 You can find details about the different attributes under the **Data To Send** section.